I’d like you to know something about who I am as a person.

 He still thrived as the funny, intelligent, caring guy he always was.

-So what actually killed him?
+So what actually ended him?

-In Uncle Bill style, a wheelchair accident….
+In Uncle Bill style, a Wheelchair accident….

-And as he lay in intensive care, lapsed into unconsciousness,
+As he lay unconscious in intensive care,

-his brain swelling and being damaged too fast to save him,
+his brain swelling and being damaged too fast to save him.

 Not that it didn’t suck sometimes.